 Now that your string height, truss rod and tremolo are all in adjustment it’s time to adjust your pickup height.
 If you have your pickups too close to the strings the magnetic pull will cause the strings to vibrate in an elliptical pattern instead of a circular pattern which results in problems with the guitars tone and loss of harmonics.
 You want your pickups close enough to have good output but not so close as to affect the vibration of the strings.

-When you perform the measurement simply take your ruler and measure the distance from the top of the pole piece to the bottom of the string on the first (high E) and sixth (Low E) strings of the guitar.
+When you perform the measurement simply press the string down at the very last fret.
+Then take your ruler and measure the distance from the top of the pole piece to the bottom of the string on the first (high E) and sixth (Low E) strings of the guitar.
 Then after you make this adjustment you will see that the pickup will be angled closer to the 1st string and farther away from the 6th.
 Finally, there’s no need to measure the distance of each pole piece as the pole pieces are not individually adjustable.

 Pickup Height Table

 In the table below you’ll find the Fender specs for pickup height adjustment but here’s a tip.
 Firstly I move the pickups quite far away from the strings and listen to how the string sounds through an amplifier without any influence from the magnetic pull of the pickups.
 Then I like to raise the pickups until they are very close to the strings and listen to how the magnetic pull causes tonal changes and loss of sustain.
 Then I back the pickups off until I can hear that they are no longer influencing the vibration of the string.
 This way I know I’m getting the highest output without any magnetic influence on the string.
 Here’s the table with the Fender specifications for pickup height adjustment:

 |Standard Single-Coil||5/64″ (2 mm)||4/64″ (1.6 mm)|